-Verb “extrahere” derives from latin and it means to draw out or to remove.
-It concerns any method that uses a solid, liquid or gaseous extraction agent to remove one or several components from a substance mixture (of solid, liquid or gaseous substances).
-Most of us consume an extracts on a daily as many of us drink coffee.
-On that basis a correct sentence would be “Would you like a coffee extract?”.
+The verb “to extract” derives from the Latin word extrahere whose meaning is to “draw out” or “remove”.
+Therefore, it applies to any method that uses a solid, liquid or gaseous extraction agent to remove one or several components from a substance mixture (of solid, liquid or gaseous substances).
+Most of us consume extracts on a daily basis, think about coffee for instance.

 Cannabinoids (the most abundant of which is CBD) are naturally occurring components of the industrial hemp pant (i.e., varieties with low levels of THC) and are extracted using different methods.
 Hemp extracts or CBD extracts can be aqueous extracts (e. g. “for beer-like beverages”), extracts by pressing, extracts produced by fat extraction (“defatted hemp seed”) or extracts produced with traditional extraction agents.

 Status of hemp extracts in the European Union

 Until January 2019, extracts of Cannabis sativa L. were considered novel only if the levels of cannabidiol were “higher than the CBD levels in the source Cannabis sativa L.” (former Novel Food catalogue entry l).

 The EU Standing Committee for Foodstuffs already decided in December 1997 and the Commission confirmed to the European hemp industry in writing in the beginning of 1998, literally what follows:

 “it was decided that foods containing parts of the hemp plant do not fall under the scope of the regulations EC 258/97” and also “that hemp flowers … are considered to be food ingredients” (e. g. used for the production of beer-like beverages)”.